microsoft/graphitation/website/docs/learn-graphql/guides/the-design-of-graphql.md

 ### Composition

 Composition in GraphQL is achieved by leveraging fragments, which are snippets of a query that can be composed together to form larger queries.
-These fragments are colocated with their components and composed into a tree that very much follows the shape of the component tree.
+These fragments are co-located with their components and composed into a tree that very much follows the shape of the component tree.

 ```tsx
 function ChatList() {